 Power Up for School

 If your little superhero is nervous for the first day of school or you just want to spice up your back to school pics, let him wear his favorite costume.
 Diary of an addict shows us her back to school superhero pics.
-It will give him confidence to wear something they love.
+It will give him the confidence to wear something they love.
 Plus, it's a great way to remember who their hero was that year.

 Strut Your Stuff